openstad/openstad-docs/technical/deploying/installing-on-digital-ocean.md

 kubectl get pods -n openstad
 ```

 If all are running enable clusterIssuer in custom-values.
+Set useProdIssuer to true to generate production SSL certificates, otherwise it will use the staging certificates of Let's encrypt.

 ```
 ## Settings for Cert-Manager/Cluster issuer
 clusterIssuer:
   enabled: true  # Whether this issuer is created
+  useProdIssuer: true
 ```
 Run upgrade command: